-Award Owner's Manual.
-The recipient agrees to comply with the terms and conditions in the applicable 2017 COPS Office Program Award Owner's Manual; COPS Office statute (42 U.S.C. §.
-3796dd, et seq.); the requirements of 2 C.F.R.
-Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal
+The recipient agrees to comply with the terms and conditions in the applicable 2018 COPS Office Program Award Owner's Manual; COPS Office statute (34 U.S.C. § 10381, et seq.); the requirements of 2 C.F.R.
+Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S.

-Awards) as adopted by the US Department of Justice in 2 C.F.R. § 2800.101; 48 C.F.R.
+Department of Justice in 2 C.F.R. § 2800.101; 48 C.F.R.
 Part 31 (FAR Part 31) as applicable (Contract Cost Principles and Procedures); the Cooperative Agreement as applicable; representations made in the application; and all other applicable program requirements, laws, orders, regulations, or circulars.

 This manual has been designed to inform you of the requirements, laws, regulations, and policies that apply to your award.
-Your agency will be responsible for the information and rules contained in this manual and for implementing your award in compliance with the applicable terms, conditions, and regulations.
+Your organization will be responsible for the information and rules contained in this manual and for implementing your award in compliance with the applicable terms, conditions, and regulations.
+Please note that in accordance with 2 C.F.R. § 200.101(c), the COPS Office applies 2 C.F.R.
+Subparts A through E to for-profit (or commercial) entities.
 More detailed guidance regarding any particular award requirement or your agency's specific circumstances can be requested through your COPS Office Grant Program Specialist.